Essential Travel Items

 - Up-to-date security info.
 Check the Transportation Security Administration's web site before the trip.
 Make sure you have the latest security information, because requirements for carry-on bags and check-in policies change frequently.

 - A note from your doctor.
-Get a written explanation from your child’s doctor as to why you are carrying an epinephrine auto-injector, such as Auvi-Q or EpiPen.
+Get a written explanation from your child’s doctor as to why you are carrying epinephrine auto-injectors -- always carry two with you -- such as Auvi-Q or EpiPen.
 Although it’s not required, a doctor’s note may minimize questions and delays at airport security.

 - Medical ID bracelet.
 Your child should always wear a medical ID bracelet that explains her condition.